 What are some of the preventive measures that can be taken so that you don’t get ticks or fleas in the first place?

-The Bayer Advanced Complete Insect Killer for Soil and Turf is a very strong tick and flea killer spray that utilizes a two-way formula for dealing with insects.
-It attacks all stages of the insects’ development, from larvae and eggs to pupae and adults.
+- BioAdvanced Complete Insect Killer for Soil and Turf is a very strong tick and flea killer spray that utilizes a two-way formula for dealing with insects.
+It attacks all stages of the insects’ development, from larvae to pupae to adults but is ineffective against eggs.
 It also exterminates insects both below and above ground.

-The Spectracide Triazicide Insect Killer For Lawns & Landscapes is another powerful tick and flea treatment spray that uses a dual approach.
+- And the Spectracide Triazicide Insect Killer For Lawns & Landscapes is another powerful tick and flea treatment spray that uses a dual approach.
 Attacking insects in the soil and on the surface, the Spetracide Triazicide is great for creating a powerful barrier effect around your home and property.